 Zeolite is like us, that’s why it cleanses the earth of the elements that disturb it, to help the growth of life without obstacles, because it is a mission, which is a goal and cannot be stopped, because water always touches the sea, to enhance the endless blue, to create the next world.

-Recent News and publications
+Latest news and publications

 Zeolite in agriculture

-Increased production in agriculture using natural zeolite
+Table of production increase in agriculture using natural zeolite

 Zeolite is a porous natural aluminosilicate mineral rock.